seezee/WP-FOFT-Loader/readme.md

 = I'd like to do even more =

-Feel free to send a donation to my Paypal account: chris AT messengerwebdesign DOT com.
+Feel free to send a donation to my [Paypal account](https://paypal.me/messengerwebdesign?locale.x=en_US).
 Or buy me a beer if you're in town.

 == Changelog ==

+= 1.0.5 =
+* 2019-06-13
+* Upgrade license from GNU GPL 2 to GNU GPL 3

 = 1.0.4 =
 * 2019-06-13